ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/4-17.png" alt="TravellingTrojan3-opt4" width="500"/></p>

 In addition, the other three style is [A->,B<-,C->],[A->,B->,C<-] and [A->,C<-,B<-].
-They are also the style of 2-opt, so it is easy to modify 2-opt method code to 3-opt method by adding the first three 3-opt swap method in the 2-opt method code.
+They are also the style of 2-opt, so it is easy to modify 2-opt method code to 3-opt method by adding the first four 3-opt swap methods in the 2-opt method code.
 The final time complexity of a single 3-opt method is O(n^3).

 Here is the result of the TSP function based on 3-opt Method: